-Browse works under the Painting Projects tab.
-The artist is happy to answer questions about any of these artworks, about pricing, delivery, framing and hanging too.
+Browse works under the Artwork tab.
+The artist is happy to answer questions about any of these artworks, about availability, pricing, delivery, framing and hanging too.
 More are available that are not listed on this website.
 Works must be paid for (or payment plan agreed) before delivery can be finalised.
 The artist may also request a deposit depending on the value of the work.*

 Visit David Cass' Scottish Gallery profile.

 The Scottish Gallery's website: here.
 David Cass has been with The Scottish Gallery since 2011, where he has produced several solo exhibitions with the gallery, and has been involved in a variety of group showings.

 They keep a small stock of his artworks, some of which you can see online.
 If you'd like to see what they have available in Edinburgh, contact Tommy Zyw: email@example.com (0131 558 1200).
 TSG are David's only Edinburgh gallery.